markeverard/markeverard.github.io/_posts/2016-05-11-exception-handling-for-developers-dealing-with-day-to-day-issues-in-the-workplace.md

 The following are some common best practise programming rules for handling exceptions:

 1. _Don't use exceptions as a control flow mechanism_
 2. _Don&#8217;t swallow exceptions &#8211; deal with them appropriately_
 3. _Catch and recover from exceptions only if necessary &#8211; if it&#8217;s a problem treat it as a problem_

 ### The same rules apply

 Just as when dealing with code; you can apply the same exception handling rules when dealing with people and teams.
 In fact, the very best team members I&#8217;ve ever worked with apply these rules without even realising.

-**Donâ€™t use exceptions as a control flow mechanismÂ** &#8211; rather than resolving issues when they arise, put in place a process to stop issues getting in the way and impacting your work routine.
+**Don't use exceptions as a control flow mechanismÂ** &#8211; rather than resolving issues when they arise, put in place a process to stop issues getting in the way and impacting your work routine.

 _Example:_if your colleagues are continually interrupting you to ask the same questions over and over

 * &#8220;What is the test site URL?&#8221;
 * &#8220;I&#8217;ve forgotten the password for the staging environment.
 Can you tell me?&#8221;

 Don&#8217;t politely keep answering them each time.
 This adds overhead and effort in a manner you aren&#8217;t in control of.
 Remember, exception handling is expensive.
 Instead put in place a way of stopping these distractions, perhaps by investing time to build a team knowledge base in a wiki.